eytanfb/vision/README.md

 ## Ideas

+- [ ] Filter by any text
+- [ ] be able to tag filter, when /{{folder}}/{{filter}} limit search to folder
+- [ ] For now, only filter from same company
+- [ ] Need to create a search results view
+- [ ] Have a way to load all data for all companies
 - [ ] Task retrospective view if done, maybe with a timeline explanation
 - [ ] Better task display on tasks
 - [ ] Single click Daily Standup Slack text generator
 - [ ] Single click Weekly Standup Slack text generator
+- [ ] Think of a way to include personal projects here
+- [ ] Make file paths configurable, have a notes folder env variable
+- [ ] check to see if there can be a way to pull track info from radio
 - [x] Weekly retrospective
 - [x] Upcoming week view
 - [x] Add icons for tasks